AhmeddWaleed/Real-Estate-Sales/README.md

 # Real-Estate-Sales (MySQL & Tableau)

 This project analyzes real estate data to uncover insights about property prices, sales trends, and market performance.
-Using SQL, I cleaned, transformed, and queried the dataset to answer key business questions It aims to help businesses make data-driven decisions by understanding which property type, residential type and regions drive the most sales.
+Using SQL, I cleaned, transformed, and queried the dataset to answer key business questions.
+It aims to help businesses make data-driven decisions by understanding which property type, residential type and regions drive the most sales.

 ## **Project Objective**